 We all have important things we want to accomplish, but there are so many distractions and stumbling blocks that may get in our way.
 Here, writer Bina Venkataraman shares a startlingly easy strategy to use to defeat future challenges.

 Yes, it takes enough time and energy to be a good person in the here and now, but we also need to start considering future generations, too.
 Writer Bina Venkataraman tells us how we can start acting in ways that benefit those to come.

 Imagine a place for the elderly that’s also filled with the sounds of children playing.
 Marc Freedman goes to Singapore to investigate a new model for intergenerational living.

 Rather than just imagine the future, what if we could walk around in it?
-In a new installation, designer Anab Jain invites visitors to enter an apartment in the middle of the 21st century.
+In an installation, designer Anab Jain invites visitors to enter an apartment in the middle of the 21st century.